mmarkell/connect-sdk-js/README.md

 ## Installation

-You can install the SDK using Git during the closed beta period:
+You can install the SDK using Yarn

 ```
 npm install  @1password/connect